balena-labs-projects/connector/README.md

 ```

 ### External HTTP Pull
 This type of source is pulled from a provide via the internet.
-It is enabled by adding an environment variable to the `transport` service called `EXTERNAL_HTTP_PULL_URL` and setting it to the URL of the source:
+It is enabled by adding an environment variable to the `connector` service called `EXTERNAL_HTTP_PULL_URL` and setting it to the URL of the source:

 ![alt text](https://i.ibb.co/z4MVcxw/External-HTTPConfig.jpg "balenaCloud device service variable")